* Barclays, JPMorgan, Citigroup, RBS and UBS targeted

 * Claim estimated to be worth at least a billion pounds

-* Banks have paid out $11bn in fines for FX rigging (Adds law firm comments, Citi and Barclays decline to comment, context)
+* Banks have previously paid out $11bn in fines for FX rigging

 By Kirstin Ridley and Iain Withers

-LONDON, July 29 (Reuters) - Barclays, JP Morgan , RBS, UBS and Citigroup are being sued by investors over allegations they rigged the global foreign exchange market, in a test of U.S.-style class actions in Britain.
+LONDON, July 29 (Reuters) - Barclays, JPMorgan , RBS, UBS and Citigroup, are being sued by investors over allegations they rigged the global foreign exchange market, in the latest test of Britain's U.S.-style class action regime.

-The claim, estimated to be worth more than 1 billion pounds ($1.24 billion), was filed at the Competition Appeal Tribunal (CAT) on Monday, U.S. law firm Scott + Scott said.
+The claim, estimated to be worth more than 1 billion pounds ($1.24 billion), was filed at the Competition Appeal Tribunal (CAT) on Monday, the U.S. law firm behind the action Scott & Scott said.

 Some of the world's biggest investment banks have already paid more than a combined $11 billion in fines to settle U.S., British and European regulatory allegations that traders rigged the currency markets.

-Litigators have long hoped to replicate in Britain the success of U.S. class action claims against banks, including Goldman Sachs, HSBC and Barclays, that have resulted $2.3 billion in settlements for big investors.
+Litigators have long hoped to replicate in Britain the success of U.S. class action claims against banks, including Goldman Sachs, HSBC and Barclays, that have yielded $2.3 billion in settlements for big investors.